Xavier919/contrastor/README.md

-# contrastor : supervised contrastive learning of text embeddings
+# Supervised contrastive learning of text embeddings

 ## Overview
-CONTRASTOR is a deep learning framework that applies supervised contrastive learning principles to derive document embeddings from high-dimensional textual data (Text2Vec).
+contrastor is a deep learning framework that applies supervised contrastive learning principles to derive document embeddings from high-dimensional textual data (Text2Vec).
 The framework transforms text data into dense, 32-dimensional embeddings using a siamese transformer architecture.
 These embeddings can serve as input features for training standard machine learning classifiers like logistic regression, SVM, or neural networks for downstream tasks such as document classification.

 ## Architecture